asvid/hugo-blog/content/posts/2021-08-22-kotlin-command-pattern.md

   - rss
 comments: true
 date: "2021-08-22T00:00:00Z"
-summary: " The Command pattern wraps the request into a specific object that has all the information necessary to perform its task.
+description: " The Command pattern wraps the request into a specific object that has all the information necessary to perform its task.
 You can think of it as the next stage of refactoring, where at first we extract the code to a separate method, and then to a separate object, taking the arguments needed to execute the request in